-Then multiply by the face cord price of $75, and it calculates out to a cost of $225 per full cord.
+Then multiply by the face cord price of $75, which calculates to a cost of $225 per full cord.

 When is the Best Time to Buy or Order Your Wood?

-Most times when consumers need dry wood the most, suppliers may be out of it.
+It often happens when consumers need the dry wood the most – suppliers may be out of it.

 Because wood takes time to dry, the stocked dry inventory might be sold out.

-Therefore, the best rule of thumb is to always order your wood a year ahead of when you will require it.
+Therefore, the best rule of thumb is always to order your wood a year ahead of when you require it.

-For the best money, you can purchase green cords annually, then stack them neatly, covering them to guard against the effects of the elements, particularly snow and rain.
+For the best money, you can purchase green cords annually, then stack them neatly, covering them to guard against the effects of the elements, mainly snow and rain.